TykTechnologies/tyk-sync/README.md

 automatically hot-reloaded.

-## Example: Getting the current Tyk Sync version
+## Example: Check the currently installed version of Tyk Sync

-In order to get the current Tyk Sync version, we need to run the version command.
+To check the current Tyk Sync version, we need to run the version command:

 ```
 tyk-sync version